atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 **(3) COMMON AREAS.** At least one of each type of common area and amenity in each project shall be accessible and shall be located on an accessible route to any accessible dwelling unit.

+#### 4.1.4 OCCUPANCY CLASSIFICATIONS

-**4.1.4 OCCUPANCY CLASSIFICATIONS.** Buildings and facilities shall comply with these standards to the extent noted in this section for various occupancy classifications, unless otherwise modified by a special application section.
+Buildings and facilities shall comply with these standards to the extent noted in this section for various occupancy classifications, unless otherwise modified by a special application section.
 Occupancy classifications, and the facilities covered under each category include, but are not necessarily limited to, the listing which follows:

 **(1) GENERAL EXCEPTIONS.** Accessibility is not required to elevator pits, elevator penthouses, mechanical rooms, piping or equipment catwalks, lookout galleries, electrical and telephone closets, and general utility rooms.